 "After using a cheap handheld version for years, I finally invested in a KitchenAid spiralizer attachment, and it's worth every penny.
 I use mine to make zucchini noodles and thinly slice apples for pie, among other tasks." — Taysha Murtaugh, Editorial Director

-With three color-coded blades for uniform spirals, a case for storage and safety, and a suction cup base for stability, the OXO Good Grips Tabletop Spiralizer (view at Amazon) is our top choice.
-For a budget-friendly (and beginner-friendly) model, consider the Veggetti Spiral Vegetable Cutter (view at Amazon), a handheld spiralizer that’s perfect for making noodles.
+With three color-coded blades for uniform spirals, a case for storage and safety, and a suction cup base for stability, the OXO Good Grips Tabletop Spiralizer is our top choice.
+For a budget-friendly (and beginner-friendly) model, consider the Veggetti Spiral Vegetable Cutter, a handheld spiralizer that’s ideal for making noodles.
 Plus, it’s easy to clean and store.

 Stability Features for Countertop Models